louischeung1990/Minesweeper/README.md

 ## Next Steps

 First and foremost, while much effort was expended to hunt down and fix bugs, there will always be more to be found and addressed.
-Aside from this there are two main features that would be nice to implement:
+Aside from this there are a few features that would be nice to implement:

+* Short-term goals

+> Rebalance the audio volume and add separate volume controls for music/voice lines.
+Add a modal or new div in the game area for post-game results screen.

 * Animations